drewf24/world-airbnb/writeup/writeup.md

 average, that availibility increases by 0.481 days, holding all else constant.

-Determining R-squared:

     ## [1] 0.1048801

-The R-squared value is 10.49% of the variability in availibility can be explained by the way the property is listed - the room type, minimum nights required, number of reviews the listing has, the number of listings the host has, the median price and the reviews per month.
+The R-squared value is 0.1049.
+This means 10.49% of the variability in availibility can be explained by the way the property is listed - the room type, minimum nights required, number of reviews the listing has, the number of listings the host has, the median price and the reviews per month.
 Compared to our other models, this is a relatively higher R squared value.
 It is also important to note that room types have high coefficients.

-As depicted in the output, all the p-values are less than the threshold of 0.05; therefore, the expected median availabilities predicted by the regression model are significant.
+We confirmed, all the p-values are less than the threshold of 0.05;
+therefore, the expected median availabilities predicted by the regression model are significant.

 ### Host Volume